My-Name-Is-Nabil/Would-you-Rather-React-Redux/README.md

 ## MiddleWare

-In src/middleware there are the applied middleware, which are only redux thunk and a simple logger
+In src/middleware there are the applied middlewares, which are only redux thunk and a simple logger

 ## Components